 - Under eighteen (18) years of age and the motor vehicle is being used in the course of farming or ranching, or being driven in a parade authorized by a local authority.2

 1.1.
 Seat belt rules for children in Nevada

-There are special safety belt rules in Nevada for children who are under six (6) years old and sixty (60) pounds or less.
+There are special safety belt rules in Nevada for children who are under six (6) years old and under 57 inches tall.
 When being transported in a motor vehicle in Nevada, the child must be secured by a child restraint system that:

 - Has been approved by the United States Department of Transportation in accordance with the Federal Motor Vehicle Safety Standards set forth in 49 C.F.R.
 Part 571;

 - Is appropriate for the size and weight of the child; and